yamato-snow/Claude-Code-Usage-Monitor/README.md

 claude-monitor
 ```

-> **Note**: Node.js and ccusage will be automatically installed on first run if not present.
 >
 > **⚠️ PATH Setup**: If you see `WARNING: The script claude-monitor is installed in '/home/username/.local/bin' which is not on PATH`, follow the export PATH command above.
 >